-- ◆ Reception power - ◆ Connection quality
+- Reception power - Connection quality

-The values specified below are guidelines for determining limit values for operating the DECT telephone system under optimum conditions.
-Since the DECT network can be restricted by many factors that can also occur temporarily, we do not recommend positioning the base stations at the limit values.
+The values specified below are guidelines for determining thresholds for operating the DECT telephone system under optimum conditions.
+Since the DECT network can be restricted by many factors that can also occur temporarily, we do not recommend positioning the base stations at the thresholds.
 Instead, you should include a buffer according to the requirements for grade of service and voice quality.
 It may be acceptable for example, that voice quality is restricted at times in the basement, and that calls cannot always be made there.
 In contrast, restrictions are unacceptable for meeting rooms where telephone conferences are held.